simondilhas/BIMtoCost-Excel/README.md

 	- (Ctrl A) marks everything
 	- (Delete) deletes all the data
 	- Click in column A1 and insert the data with (Ctrl V)
-5. Check in the Sheet Help Unique if anything changed.
-Update accordingly.
+5. Check in the book sheets in column A and B if new types were added, if yes proceed to 6.
+6. Copy the values from column B and insert the values in column A (insert values, not formulas!)